Lucad44/tschuss/README.md

 # tschuss
-Simple and fast customisable dropdown power menu for Linux systems.
+Simple and fast highly customisable dropdown power menu for Linux systems.
 Please read the instructions below in order to configure it and customise it properly.

 # Dependencies